bambuco2/PR17DDEEJVTH/README.md

 ### Ranking attributes based on how heavily they contribute to crime being solved.<br/>
 ![alt text](https://github.com/bambuco2/PR17DDEEJVTH/blob/master/atributi.jpg)
+We have used measures such as Information Gain and Information Ratio

 ### Finding similarities between years